microsoft/frontend-bootcamp/step2-04/demo/README.md

 ## Problems in a Complex Application

 1. Data needs to be passed down from component to component via props.
 Even when some components do not need to know about some data.
+This is a problem called **props drilling**

 2. There is a lack of coordination of changes that can happen to the data